meven/sudoku_solver/README.md

 ## Performance

-On my setup, a Rizen 5 1600 with 16Gb of RAM, it results in
+On my setup, a Ryzen 5 1600 with 16Gb of RAM, it results in

     real    0m0,080s
     user    0m0,849s